suyashmathema/create-your-own-adventure/english/light-fire/fire.md

 But then you notice a rat entering that opening too.

-The rat smiles and says, "Come on, let's go!"
+The rat smiles and says, "Come on, let's go!".
+I think I am high.

 [Enter that opening](magic-world/alice.md)